 - Details about all transmitted files in Network Profiler

-To enable advanced profiling, follow these steps:
+To enable additional support for older devices, follow these steps:

 - Select Run > Edit Configurations.